 A: You will be notified that your petition is incomplete and be allowed only one opportunity to resubmit within 10 instructional days following notification.

 Q: What is considered appropriate documentation?

 A: Each category requires specific documentation.
-Please refer to the “Exception Categories and Appropriate Documentation” of the PED.
+Please refer to the “Exception Categories" for the appropriate documentation listed in the Exception Requirements of the PED.

 Q: Must the PED be typed?

 A: Yes.
-The PED is an online fillable form that can easily be completed by computer.
+The PED is an online fillable form (type directly into PED form) that can easily be completed by computer.
 If it is handwritten, you will be notified and have one opportunity to resubmit within 10 instructional days.